vseventer/markmyjourney/content/blog/20170504-a-road-trip-around-cyprus.md

 {{< photo "IMG_9768.JPG" >}}

-We left the mountains behind us, and headed back towards the coast.
+Continuing on, we left the mountains behind us, and headed back towards the coast.
 Our destination was two miles north of Paphos, at the archeological site of the Tombs of the Kings.
 As the name suggests, this site was a burial ground, and many high officials and aristocrats (the upper class) were buried here.

 {{< photo "IMG_9776.JPG" >}}